13 Simple Tips to Improve Your Website [Tried & Tested Ones Only]

 You don’t want a scenario where a visitor goes onto your website and they receive a notification from Google Chrome that the website is potentially dangerous!

 12. Make Internal Linking

 What happens when a user finished reading something?
 They close it!

 By adding internal links, you are increasing your chances for the user to stick around for longer.
-Internal linking is good in order not to let the visitors hit a dead end and just close the tab.
-It is also beneficial for SEO boosting since search engine spider like link juice!
+Internal linking is good in order not to let the website visitors hit a dead end and just close the tab.
+It is also beneficial for SEO boosting since search engine spiders like link juice!

 To become better at internal linking you simply need to start doing it more!
 Add relevant hyperlinks to your content and related items to your product pages!

 It is often the case when you go to a website looking for an email to stumble upon a contact form.
 If you were asking yourself why can’t they just give you their email address, here’s a quick answer to it – building an email list.

 If you are planning to build an email marketing campaign, contact forms are your friends.
 The data from the contact forms will go to Google Analytics (of course, if you have implemented Google Analytics to your website).

 If, on the other hand, you are not planning to build an email list through contact forms, simply list the email address that people can use to contact you.